 - Prepayment: Various options available

-In addition, Freddie also offers Small Balance Multifamily Loans of $0.75 million to $7 million, though here at Assets America®, our minimum loans typically start at $5 million.
+In addition, Freddie also offers Small Balance Multifamily Loans of $0.75 million to $7 million, though here at Assets America®, our minimum loans typically start around $20 million.
 Freddie Mac multifamily financing is selective regarding the financial strength of borrowers.

 Multifamily Bridge Loans, Multifamily Construction Loans to Mini-Perm Loans & Multifamily Permanent Loans

 Multifamily bridge loans serve multiple purposes.
 These bridge loans can be used for the acquisition of multifamily vacant land, for multifamily construction funds.
 Furthermore, they can be used for the lease up and stabilization of apartment building property.
 Multifamily stabilization is considered to be 90% leased for a minimum of 90 days, though 95% leased for 180 days is preferred.